Adebowale-Morakinyo/flask-bookstore-web-app/README.md

 **A Book Store web app with authentication, validations, flash messages, login, logout and sign up customizations using flask and python.**

-Use this Flask app kickstart your book store project with less work.
-In this application template you will find the following plugins are utilized:
+Use this Flask app to kickstart your book store project with less work.
+In this application template you will find the following flask plugins already utilized:

 * **Flask-Login** - Flask-Login provides user session management for Flask.
 * **Flask-SQLAlchemy** - Adds SQLAlchemy support to Flask.
 Quick and easy.